-5. The School Energy Coalition intends to participate in any pre-hearing procedures, including interrogatories or technical conferences, and settlement conferences.
-SEC also intends to participate in any oral hearing of this matter, and in written or oral submissions, as well as any other parts of the process that the Board should order.
+5. The School Energy Coalition intends to participate in any pre-hearing procedures, including interrogatories or technical conferences, and stakeholder conferences.
+SEC has not yet determined if it should make a presentation at the October 8th stakeholder conference, either alone or jointly with other parties.
+SEC will make submissions as set out in the Board's letter.